arangodb/docs/3.8/backup-restore.md

 {% hint 'warning' %}
-Making use of a high availability deployment mode of ArangoDB, like Active Failover, Cluster or data-center to data-center replication, does not remove the need of taking frequent backups, which are recommended also when using such deployment modes.
+Making use of a high availability deployment mode of ArangoDB, like Active Failover, Cluster or Datacenter-to-Datacenter Replication, does not remove the need of taking frequent backups, which are recommended also when using such deployment modes.
 {% endhint %}